BrandonC118/techtest/devops/README.md

 It is very easy to read and manipulate.
 One of the main things that I found with using GKE resource is it seems very easy to scale up as the variable I created for "gke_num_nodes" was set to 3 at the time and you can choose to deploy to a region rather than a zone.
 So in return if a region was allocated it would create the num of nodes specified to all zones within a region.
 For example there would be 3 nodes for europe-west1-a -> europe-west1-d.

 The thought of getting the kubernetes cluster open for public use was intreging as at Sky we don't usually have to deal with public being able to hit our cluster directly.
+I ended up doing this by creating an ingress and a service that exposes the Go Application's port 443 to path through 80.

 With redis and terraform, it is possible to spin up a STANDARD_HA tier of redis which allos for highly available primary/replica instances.
-When bringing up the redis initially I didn't realise it was not on the same VPC network as the current stack so that caused connection failures between the GKE cluster and redis
+When bringing up the redis initially I didn't realise it was not on the same VPC network as the current stack so that caused connection failures between the GKE cluster and redis.
 This was fixed by explicity assigning the redis instance to the same VPC network as the rest of the stack - "<project_id>-vpc"

 ## If I had more time: